rabieifk/Prison-Break_Machine_Learning/README.md

 Here is a prisoner, Steve, He is known as a fugitive from prison.

-there is a [prison](https://github.com/rabieifk/Prison-Break_Machine_Learning/blob/master/Prison.png) with special room.
+there is a [prison](https://github.com/rabieifk/Prison-Break_Machine_Learning/blob/master/Prison.png) with special rooms.

 At any stage, Steve can only move a house up, down, left, or right.